ISE-FIZKarlsruhe/Analyzing-WikiData/README.md

 | Input |
 wd:Q457 ps:P1376 wd:Q1726747
+or
+wd:Q457 wdt:P1376 wd:Q1726747

 | Output |
 457 1376 1726747

 --------------------------------------
-> Further explanation of the other files will be provided soon...
+> Further explanations of the other files will be provided soon...